Goodbye vanity, my old friend

 Even back at home, I wasn’t really free.
 Anxiety and fear consumed me.
 The hours outside of school were hours of dread.
 Hours of hopelessness.
 The time was as lethal as a ticking bomb.
 It went off every school day.
 My penance was inescapable.

 There was no way out, so I tried to solve the problem.
 I told myself the way to stop it was to understand what was wrong with me.
 One day as I was brushing my teeth, I looked at my reflection in the mirror.
 I tried to see myself differently, the way this boy saw me.
-I got a hand mirror and looked at my face from profile.
-My nose—which had always been unremarkable to me—suddenly looked huge and disgusting.
-It was now a source of shame, something I needed to hide from others.

 Eventually we moved again, as was my family’s pattern.
 There was a lot of drinking and volatility at home.
 My parents were prone to living beyond their means.
-We were constantly moving to avoid creditors or because my father has lost his job.
+We were constantly moving to avoid creditors or because my father had lost his job.
 Sometimes my mother just wanted to be somewhere else or to have a nicer, bigger house.
-Status was very important to her.
+Status was important to her.
 She wanted others to think we were wealthy, even though we were far from it.

 Unfortunately, it was only a matter of time before it started again.
 This time it was my “fish lips” that were singled out.
 My bottom lip was full, but I had never thought about it until the comments started.
 Now there was something else for me to scrutinize, another source of embarrassment.

 When I remember these times, I realize I began embracing a lie early in life.
-For a long time, I blamed my self-loathing on fashion magazines I read throughout my 20s.
+For a long time, I blamed my poor self-image on fashion magazines I read throughout my 20s.
 I devoured every issue of Cosmopolitan and Glamour, convinced they would help me be prettier, slimmer and more attractive.
 And if I could be all of these things, then I would belong.
 I would be one of the inner group—someone accepted by others, not mocked.

 I read articles like “Is Your Diet Sabotaging Your Look,” “FAT: 28 Foods and Tricks to Fight It,” “How to Stay Slim Through the Fat Season.”
 I took quizzes on “Will you get FAT: How to Beat Your Odds” and “Do You Have Fat or Thin Eating Habits??
 I learned about “158 Ways Not to Gain Weight This Winter” and “Breasts and Legs: What You Can and Can’t Do About Them.”